spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws/05-add-aws-accounts.md

 6. Click the **Validate** button to validate the credentials.

-7. Once the credentials are validated, a toggle button appears as **Add IAM Policies**.
-Click on the toggle button.
+7. Once the credentials are validated, the **Add IAM Policies** toggle displays.
+Toggle **Add IAM Policies** on.

-8. A **drop-down menu** will appear, containing all the policies available in your AWS account.
-Select any desired IAM policies you want to assign to Palette.
+8. A drop-down menu displays a lists of available AWS IAM policies in your AWS account.
+Select any desired IAM policies you want to assign to Palette IAM role or IAM user.

 ## Validate